Get your free photography lesson plan

 For example, blue light is able to pass through lenses faster than red light.

-This has to do with the refractive index of the lenses that affect the focus of the camera; which is a primary factor for the occurrence of chromatic aberration.
+This has to do with the refractive index of the lenses, which affects the focus of the camera, which is a primary factor in the occurrence of chromatic aberration.

 The camera lens acts as a prism that refracts all of these colors.
-Most lenses can focus all colors simultaneously, but sometimes, there can be strong transitions from bright to dark around the edges of the object.
+Most lenses can focus all colors simultaneously, but sometimes, there can be strong transitions from bright to dark around the object’s edges.

-When this happens, the camera lens can find it challenging to focus on all the colors—resulting in chromatic aberration.
+When this happens, the camera lens may find it challenging to focus on all the colors, resulting in chromatic aberration.

 While this problem is common enough, higher-quality lenses are less prone to chromatic aberration than lower-quality ones.